applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+Do you prefer to celebrate anniversaries at home or somewhere else?

+- I prefer to celebrate anniversaries at home.
+This is because I can enjoy the house party without worrying about other people.
+Also, I can decide how to decorate my home and what to serve to guests.
+- I prefer to celebrate anniversaries in special locatioins rather than at home.
+This is because somewhere like a fancy restaurant can make the celebratioin more memorable.
+  - personally, I  am very into that kind of stuff.
+  - I can relieve the stress of my daily routine.
+  - I can have a new experience and expand my view
+  - I can meet people from diverse cultural backgrounds

 Would you ever go to the same exhibition twice?

 - Yes, I would go to the same exhibition twice.
 This is because sometimes I can see something new that I missed before.